Get us in your inbox

 • Lincoln Park

 Grab a handful of friends for this intimate dining experience—a six-seat sushi counter and lounge situated within Hotel Lincoln.
-Check in at the hotel's front desk, where a team member will guide you to an unmarked suite and introduce you to your bartender, who handles drinks preferences by way of bespoke cocktails throughout the night.
+Check in at the hotel's front desk, where a team member will point you to an unmarked suite and you'll be introduced to a bartender, who handles drinks preferences by way of bespoke cocktails throughout the night.
 They pair up well with the team’s menu, a 17-course omakase showcasing marinated Fuji salmon with braised burdock root and lime zest, Japanese red snapper with aged ponzu and bonito-smoked Spanish mackerel.
 If by night’s end you’re looking to return to any of them, there’s good news—guests can opt for a la carte orders of any favorite pieces.

 • Japanese